Kaunas pogrom: Identification of the "Death Dealer"

 An unknown perpetrator (nicknamed the "Death Dealer") at the massacre in the Lietūkis garage.
 Alleged to be a man named Juozas Surmas.

-Photographer Stanislovas Žvirgždas suggested that many pictures from the Kaunas pogrom were falsified by gluing multiple pictures into collages, citing alleged discrepancies in the pictures.
+Photographer Stanislovas Žvirgždas controversially suggested that many pictures from the Kaunas pogrom were falsified by gluing multiple pictures into collages, citing alleged discrepancies in the pictures.
 Additionally, he speculated that the "Death Dealer of Kovno" was German SS officer Joachim Hamann.
 Hamann was commanding officer of Rollkommando Hamann, a mobile killing unit attached to Einsatzkommando 3 that was active in the territory during the pogrom.
 Historian Arvydas Anušauskas, rebutted this speculation, identifying the Death Dealer as a man named Juozas Surmas.
 In addition to the photos and the testimony of the photographer, Wilhelmas Gunsilius, there are witness testimonies attesting that the Death Dealer was Lithuanian.
 Specifically, Gunsilius saw the man play the Lithuanian national anthem on the accordion while standing among the corpses.
 Another witness recalled a "Lithuanian blonde man, with rolled up sleeves and armed with a crowbar" beating Jews to death.
 Another told Gunsilius that the man's parents were executed by the NKVD two days earlier because they were nationalists.
-German colonel Von Bisschoffshausen observed a blonde man executing Jews with a "long iron bar as thick a human arm," with the crowd around him cheering during the executions.
+German colonel Von Bisschoffshausen observed a blonde man executing Jews with a "long iron bar as thick as a human arm," with the crowd around him cheering during the executions.
 Juozas Surmas was later identified as a member of the Lithuanian TDA Battalion, and confessed to murdering Jews in Kaunas.